nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 Both lock and type scripts are represented using the [Script](https://github.com/nervosnetwork/ckb/blob/3abf2b1f43dd27e986c8b2ee311d91e896051d3a/protocol/src/protocol.fbs#L85-L91) model.
 Fields in this model include:

 * `version`: version field used to resolve incompatible upgrades.
-* `binary`: ELF formatted binary containing the actual RISC-V based contract
+* `binary`: ELF formatted binary containing the actual RISC-V based script
-* `reference`: if your contract already exists on CKB, you can use this field to *reference* the contract instead of including it again.
-You can just put the script hash(will explain later how this is calculated) in this `reference ` field, then list the cell containing the contract as a dep in current transaction.
+* `reference`: if your script already exists on CKB, you can use this field to *reference* the script instead of including it again.
+You can just put the script hash(will explain later how this is calculated) in this `reference ` field, then list the cell containing the script as a dep in current transaction.
 CKB would automatically locate cell, load the binary from there and use it as script `binary` part.
 Notice this only works when you don't provide a `binary` field value, otherwise the value in `binary` field always take precedence.
 * `signed_args`: Signed arguments, we will explain later what they are and how to distinguish them from `args`
 * `args`: Normal arguments

 CKB scripts use UNIX standard execution environment.
-Each contract binary should contain a main function with the following signature:
+Each script binary should contain a main function with the following signature:

 ```c
 int main(int argc, char* argv[]);
 ```

-CKB will concat `signed_args` and `args`, then use the concatenated array to fill `argc`/`argv` part, then start the contract execution.
-Upon termination, the executed `main` function here will provide a return code, `0` means the contract execution succeeds, other values mean the execution fails.
+CKB will concat `signed_args` and `args`, then use the concatenated array to fill `argc`/`argv` part, then start the script execution.
+Upon termination, the executed `main` function here will provide a return code, `0` means the script execution succeeds, other values mean the execution fails.

-`signed_args` is introduced here to enable contract sharing: assume 2 CKB users both want to use secp256k1 algorithm to secure their cells, in order to do this, they will need contracts for secp256k1 verification, the contracts will also need to include their public key respectively.
-If they put public key directly in the contract binary, the difference in public keys will lead to different contract binaries, which is quite a waste of resource considering the majority part of the 2 contracts here is exactly the same.
-To solve this problem, they can each put their public key in `signed_args` part of the script model, then leverage the same secp256k1 contract binary.
+`signed_args` is introduced here to enable script sharing: assume 2 CKB users both want to use secp256k1 algorithm to secure their cells, in order to do this, they will need scripts for secp256k1 verification, the scripts will also need to include their public key respectively.
+If they put public key directly in the script binary, the difference in public keys will lead to different script binaries, which is quite a waste of resource considering the majority part of the 2 scripts here is exactly the same.
+To solve this problem, they can each put their public key in `signed_args` part of the script model, then leverage the same secp256k1 script binary.
 This way they can save as much resource as they can while preserving different ownerships.
 This might not be a huge save when we are talking 2 users, but as the number of users grow, the resource we can save with this scheme is huge.

 Each script has a `type hash` which uniquely identifies the script, for example, the `type hash` of unlock script, is exactly the corresponding `lock` field value in the referenced cell.
 When calculating type hash for a script, `version`, `binary`, `reference` and `signed_args` will all be used.
-So another way of looking at `signed_args`, is that it really is a part of the contract script.
+So another way of looking at `signed_args`, is that it really is a part of the script.

 In practice, one example script might look like following: